Mireon/slide-panels/README.md

 #### Add a panel via a panel factory

-You can find more examples of panel factories in the path `vendor/mireon/slide-panels/backend/Examples`.
+You can find more of panel factories in the path [vendor/mireon/slide-panels/backend/Examples](https://github.com/Mireon/slide-panels/tree/master/src/backend/Examples).

+Create a class that implements the "PanelFactoryInterface" interface.

 ```php
 <?php